truenas/documentation/content/SCALEUIReference/Apps/_index.md

 The **Workloads** widget shows the pod information for the selected installed application.
 Information includes number of pods, used ports, number of deployments, stateful sets, and container information.
 One icon links to the pod shell and another to pod logs.

-{{< trueimage src="/images/SCALE/23.10/InstalledAppsScreenContainersWidget.png" alt="Installed Apps Containers Widget" id="13: Installed Apps Containers Widget" >}}
+{{< trueimage src="/images/SCALE/23.10/InstalledAppsScreenContainersWidget.png" alt="Installed Apps Containers Widget" id="Installed Apps Containers Widget" >}}

 The **Shell** icon button opens the **[Choose Pod](#choose-pod)** window.
 After selecting the options a Shell for the pod opens.